jiehaocao/BEP-SBMD-COVID19/README.md

 ## 1. SIR/SEIR model

-Both **SIR** and **SEIR** are compartmental models, which consist of differential equations, which simulates the input/output at each compartment.
+Both **SIR** and **SEIR** are compartmental models in epidemiology, which consist of differential equations, which simulates the input/output at each compartment.
 With the correct estimation of the parameters in these equations, it is possible to simulate the course/spread of COVID-19.

 [Click here to view the notebook/codes regarding the SIR/SEIR models](./notebook/SIR_and_SEIR-models.ipynb)